Nonnegative cross-curvature in infinite dimensions: synthetic definition and spaces of measures: Cross-curvature of the Wasserstein space

 \begin{remark} If $X,Y$ are Polish spaces and $c$ is continuous and bounded, then $\Pc(X)$ and $\Pc(Y)$ are Polish spaces and the transport cost $\Tc_c$ is continuous with respect to the narrow topology and bounded.
 Then, thanks to Lemma \ref{lemma:continuous-cost-measurable-NNCC}, one can iterate the construction of lifted c-segments and lift the NNCC property from the Wasserstein space to the Wasserstein space on the Wasserstein space itself (and so on). \end{remark}

 The proof of Proposition \ref{prop:var_lifted_c-seg} can be easily adapted to show that whenever the base space $(X\times Y,c)$ satisfies the stronger condition \snccconv{}, this is inherited as well by the corresponding Wasserstein space $(\Pc(X)\times\Pc(Y),\Tc_c)$.
 However, this requires a stronger definition of lift which in turn requires stronger hypotheses on the base space.
-For better readability, we only give the statement of the following theorem and postpone the proof to Appendix \ref{sec:snccconv-lift-v2}.
+For better readability, we state the following theorem here and postpone its proof to Appendix \ref{sec:snccconv-lift-v2}.

 \begin{theorem} Let $(X\times Y,c)$ satisfy condition \snccconv{} for $X,Y$ two Polish spaces and $c$ a continuous function bounded from below satisfying Assumption \ref{hyp:c-bounded-above}.
 Suppose also that \snccconv{}-variational c-segments are continuous curves on $(0,1)$ with limits at $0$ and $1$.
 Then, the Wasserstein space $(\Pc(X)\times\Pc(Y),\Tc_c)$ satisfies condition \snccconv{} as well. \end{theorem}